softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 Your tests must be located in the file `client/src/test/java/client/ServerFacadeTests.java`, provided in the starter code.

+> [!TIP]
-⚠ `ServerFacadeTests.java` contains code that will automatically start and shutdown your server on a randomly assigned port as part of the test.
-However, you will still need to start your server when you manually run your client.
+> `ServerFacadeTests.java` contains code that will automatically start and shutdown your server on a randomly assigned port as part of the test.
+However, you will still need to start your server using the `Main.main` function when you manually run your client.

 ```java
 public class ServerFacadeTests {